-At first glance, the surface of the right copy seems to be better.
-Unfortunately, this is not the case.
-Not visible on this plastic, but the entire surface is slightly wavy.
+At first glance, the surface of the models printed on Wanhao seems to be better.
+However, this is not the case.
+While you cannot see on the material, but the entire surface is slightly wavy.
 And on the Y side this is more pronounced.
 In later examples, this problem will be more noticeable.

 Side Release Buckle

-Plastic: Tiger3D ABS blue
+Plastic: Hatchbox ABS blue

 Speed: 50mm / s